 Sometimes the simple things in life can be so pleasing.
 Pasta has become a food staple in our house.
 The children love it.
 It is quick to prepare and hits the spot in minutes.
 But, because of this, I have gone off pasta and only make meals with it for me and Mr. Scott when there is little other choice.

-The one exception to this rule is my favourite pasta dish of all time.
-The River Cafe chilli crab linguine.
 I could happily eat this several times a week.
 I have written about it HERE.
 It is the best and something I make at least twice during my weekly holiday in Devon during May half term.

 I am not an advocate of fast food at every meal time.
 I love relaxing and cooking a good meal that may take me as long as it teas to cook a chicken.
 In fact, I am a supporter of the slow food movement.
 Good food often takes time and effort to prepare and is something that should be appreciated for we cannot live by fast and almost instant food alone.